The Bankrate promise

 Prior to October 1, 2015, either the merchant or card issuer could be liable for losses due to fraud.
 After this date, however, the shift in liability began depending on which party — the merchant or card issuer — was the least compliant with EMV requirements.

 In theory, this deadline would have been enough to motivate businesses to change their payment systems in order to reduce fraud and avoid financial losses.

-According to recent figures from Visa, the number of U.S. retailers who accept EMV-enabled cards increased 825 percent from September of 2015 until June of 2019, growing from 392,000 to 3.7 million.
+According to Visa, the number of U.S. retailers who accept EMV-enabled cards increased 825 percent from September of 2015 until June of 2019, growing from 392,000 to 3.7 million.
 This is good news overall, but not all businesses have upgraded their payment systems as some had hoped.

 Fortunately, businesses haven’t had to worry about EMV compliance law or being fined for not upgrading their payment systems.
 If you’re a business owner who has not yet upgraded to accept EMV-enabled credit cards, you should probably do so — but you won’t be on the hook for penalties if you don’t make this change.

-Your EMV-enabled credit card is usable anywhere credit cards are accepted, but you should also know the United States is actually somewhat behind when it comes to EMV technology.
+EMV-enabled credit cards are usable anywhere credit cards are accepted, but you should also know the U.S. is actually somewhat behind when it comes to EMV technology.
 In Europe, for example, countries made the transition to EMV technology years ago, and chip and PIN cards are the norm.

 But if you’re a business owner, you can rest assured knowing you’re in the clear for not upgrading your payment systems to be EMV-compliant — though it wouldn’t hurt to go ahead and do so.